24 Books Like the Hunger Games to Devour Now

 Thomas wakes up surrounded by a group of strangers.
 They are all boys like him who remember nothing about themselves except for their names.
 They are stuck inside a maze.

-The only way out is through the ever-changing maze except nobody has ever made it out.
-When a girl arrives with a message, the first girl ever, the must head her message and “remember, survive, run”.
-This book like The Hunger Games is a must-read.
+The only way out is through the ever-changing maze from which no one has ever escaped.
+When a girl arrives with a message, the first girl ever, she must head her message and “remember, survive, run”.
+This book reminded us a little of The Hunger Games because of the nature of the maze.
+It is all one big, deadly game.

 Back to Top